 As part of Stirling Science Festival

-In November, world leaders, journalists and the global environmental policy community come together for the 2021 United Nations Climate Change Conference, known as COP26 in Glasgow.
+In November 2021, world leaders, journalists and the global environmental policy community came together for the 2021 United Nations Climate Change Conference, known as COP26 in Glasgow.

 Through building a shared understanding of climate change, we can each do our part to create a cleaner, greener and fairer planet for future generations.